Losing their Religion

 A Roundtable Discussion

-In the 1980s, the Moral Majority helped usher in an era of politicized Christianity in the U.S. The breadth of Christian Right activity since then, from the evangelical Right, to fundamentalist homeschooling, to cross-denominational culture war collaborations, have been fixtures of PRA’s research and analysis.
+In the 1980s, the Moral Majority helped usher in an era of politicized Christianity in the United States.
+The breadth of Christian Right activity since then, from the evangelical Right, to fundamentalist homeschooling, to cross-denominational culture war collaborations, have been fixtures of PRA’s research and analysis.

 But 30 years later, in the early 2010s, a second phenomenon has been taking place: a wave of people who grew up or lived their adult lives within conservative Christian settings beginning to leave.
 On social media, many have come together in new and growing “exvangelical” communities.
 LGBTQ people have formed support groups both within and outside their faiths.
 Abuse survivors have formed organizations and blogs critiquing the cultures that harmed them, some gathering around hashtags like #ChurchToo.